JuliaGraphics/Luxor.jl/docs/src/howto/animation.md

 3 Define one or more Scenes that call these functions for specific frames.

 4 Call the `animate(movie::Movie, scenes)` function, passing in the scenes.
-This creates all the frames and saves them in a temporary directory.
-Optionally, you can ask for `ffmpeg` (if it's installed) to make an animated GIF for you.
+This creates all the frames and saves them in a temporary directory. `ffmpeg` can build an animated GIF from the frames.

 ## Example